Internal and String Stability of an Observer-based Controller for Vehicle Platooning under the MPF Topology: Distributed observer-based controller

-\begin{remark} The proof of Theorem~\ref{theorem_convergece_platooning} states that the platooning tracking error of vehicle $ 1 $ will converge first, then comes the convergence of vehicle $ 2 $, then vehicle $ 3 $, \ldots, and finally the convergence of vehicle $ N $.
-This is reasonable as in vehicle platooning, each vehicle $ i $ has at least its predecessor vehicle $ i-1 $ as its neighbor and needs the information of vehicle $ i-1 $ for observer design, as one can see $ p_{i-1}, v_{i-1}, a_{i-1} $ inside $ \bar{x}_i $ of proposed observer $ \hat{x} _{i} $~\eqref{observer_hatx}. \end{remark}
+\begin{remark} The proof of Lemma~\ref{theorem_convergece_platooning} states that the platooning tracking error of vehicle $ 1 $ will converge first, then comes the convergence of vehicle $ 2 $, then vehicle $ 3 $, \ldots, and finally the convergence of vehicle $ N $.
+This is reasonable as in vehicle platooning, each vehicle $ i $ has at least its predecessor vehicle $ i-1 $ as its neighbor and needs the information of vehicle $ i-1 $ for observer design, as one can see $ p_{i-1}, v_{i-1}, a_{i-1} $ inside the proposed observer $ \hat{x} _{i} $~\eqref{observer_hatx}. \end{remark}

-In Theorem~\ref{theorem_convergece_platooning}, for the observer parameter matrices design, it is trivial to design $ K $ for $ A-BK $ being Hurwitz.
-In addition to that, how to design $ L $ to have $ A-BK-l_{ii}BL $ be Hurwitz deserves special attention.
+In Lemma~\ref{theorem_convergece_platooning}, for the observer parameter matrices design, it is trivial to design $ K $ for $ A-BK $ being Hurwitz.
+In addition to that, how to design $ L $ to have $ A-BK- {r_i} BL $ be Hurwitz deserves special attention. \begin{remark} We do not design $ L= \mathbf{0}_{1\times 3 } $ such that $ A-BK- r_i BL $ becomes $ A-BK $ to be Hurwitz.
+One reason is that based on our proposed controller $ u_i $ in~\eqref{input} and observer $ \hat{x}_i $ in~\eqref{observer_hatx}, if $ L = \mathbf{0}_{1\times 3 } $, then, our observer based controller becomes a controller for PF IFT as the information exchange term among multiple neighbors will disappear in~\eqref{observer_hatx}.
+The other reason is that based on \cite[Theorem 2]{bian2019reducing} and \cite[Theorem 2]{9462542}, the existence of multiple predecessors in MPF IFT can decrease the lower bound of time headway, i.e., the larger the number of predecessors, the smaller the value of the lower bound of time headway.
+By designing $ L \neq \mathbf{0}_{1\times 3 } $, it means our controller is proposed for MPF IFT aiming at decreasing the lower bound of time headway. \end{remark}